theLAZYmd/election/README.md

 # election

-Backend logic to run an election in JavaScript Originally designed for use with Discord, therefore does some front-end work with it!
-Can generate ballots, has the ability to parse back ballots of the same format too.
+A fully-fledged API to run an election in Node.JS with IRV, STV, and FPTP support